The Big Society starts by thinking small

 Community co-operation is key

 Our partners at The Plunkett Foundation help rural communities rescue these vital facilities and run them themselves, as co-operatives.
-They’re mainly run by volunteers, and some of them are customers of The Phone Co-op – and we’re thrilled to be able to support them.
+They’re mainly run by volunteers, and some of them are customers of Your Co-op Mobile – and we’re thrilled to be able to support them.

 Hear how rural communities are making it their business to help local people from Plunkett Foundation.